Prenup Philippines: Everything about Prenuptial Agreement in the Philippines

-June is special for couples because many are getting married during this month.
-One of the topics discussed during wedding preparations is the prenuptial agreement between the couple.
+While June is the favorite month of would be spouses to tie the knot, there’s no telling for the best month or day to get hitched.
+Some base it on the availability date of their dream church or reception venue, other base the most auspicious date on lunar calendar.
+More than the date, one of the vital topics that need to be discussed during wedding preparations is the prenuptial agreement between the couple, specially that divorce settlement is not applicable in our country.
 Prenups might be a sensitive topic for some, but there is no way that this topic will not be discussed before your big day.

 What is a Prenuptial Agreement in the Philippines?

 A prenuptial agreement, also known as “prenup,” is a formal document between a couple before marriage.
 A prenup includes all individual property and the rights of the other person over their partner’s property after marriage.
 A prenuptial agreement should be in writing, signed by both parties, and created before marriage.

 You and your partner can agree on certain conditions according to the Family Code.
 These are the Absolute community system, Conjugal partnership of gains, Complete separation of property, or any other regime or system that is not contrary to law.